-NEW ORLEANS, LA - Offshore oil and gas operators in the Gulf of Mexico are evacuating platforms and rigs in the path of Tropical Storm Alex.
+NEW ORLEANS, LA - Offshore oil and gas operators in the Gulf of Mexico are re-boarding platforms and rigs, and restoring production following Hurricane Alex.
 The Bureau of Ocean Energy Management, Regulation, and Enforcement's (BOEMRE) Continuity of Operations Plan team is monitoring the operators' activities.
-This team will be activated until operations return to normal and the storm is no longer a threat to the Gulf of Mexico oil and gas activities.
+This team will be activated until operations return to normal.
 Based on data from offshore operator reports submitted as of 11:30 a.m.
-CST today, personnel have been evacuated from a total of 28 production platforms, equivalent to 4.4 % of the 634 manned platforms in the Gulf of Mexico.
+CDT today, personnel have been evacuated from a total of 69 production platforms, equivalent to 10.88 % of the 634 manned platforms in the Gulf of Mexico.
 Production platforms are the structures located offshore from which oil and natural gas are produced.
 These structures remain in the same location throughout a project's duration unlike drilling rigs which typically move from location to location.

-Personnel from three rigs have also been evacuated; this is equivalent to 5.9 % of the 51 rigs currently operating in the Gulf.
+Personnel from six rigs have also been evacuated; this is equivalent to 11.76 % of the 51 rigs currently operating in the Gulf.
 Rigs can include several types of self-contained offshore drilling facilities including jackups, submersibles and semisubmersibles.